Like Mike 2: Streetball

-Like Mike 2: Streetball is a 2006 American sports comedy film directed by David Nelson.
-The film does not feature any of the original cast members nor are there any mentions of the previous film's events.
+Like Mike 2: Streetball (simply titled Like Mike 2 in various regions) is a 2006 American sports comedy film directed by David Nelson.
+Contrary to the film title, it is not a plot continuation of the 2002 film nor does it feature any of the original cast members.

 Plot

-Jerome Jenkins Jr. and his friends are very adept at streetball, but are no match for the older boys in their neighborhood.
+Teenager Jerome Jenkins Jr. and his friends are very adept at streetball, but are no match for the older boys in their neighborhood.
 When the friends realize a streetball team called Game On is coming to town to look for talent, they practice extremely hard and work to win.

-After one of his short visits, Jerome is shooting some hoops and notices a pair of shoes hanging up by a streetlight.
+After one of his father’s short visits, Jerome is shooting some hoops and notices a pair of shoes hanging up by a streetlight.
 Jerome retrieves the shoes, which are soon afterward hit by lightning, giving their wearer the ability to play like Michael Jordan.

 At the Game On talent game, Jerome gets a chance to take a half-court shot and to play one-on-one with another streetballer.
 His new shoes allow him to win easily, leading the Game On coach to give Jerome a spot on the team.
 However, many people try to steal his glory.
-Jerome's lazy and conniving supposed cousin Ray quickly claims to be Jerome's agent, and starts signing Jerome up with sponsors and otherwise making sure he has Jerome under his thumb.
+Jerome's lazy and conniving supposed cousin Ray quickly claims to be his agent, and starts signing Jerome up with sponsors and otherwise making sure he has Jerome under his thumb.

 During the first Game On game with Jerome, the team is struggling until Jerome gets in the game; they come back and win with his help.
-That night the guys go out to a club, but Jerome can not go because he is not old enough.
-So he goes to an amusement park with his friends, where they give him the streetball name Triple J.

-Under Ray's encouragement, Jerome becomes a ball hog.
-He fights with his friends, and his teammates start giving him the cold shoulder.
+That night the guys go out to a club, but Jerome is unable to go because he is a minor.
+So he goes to an amusement park with his friends, where they give him the streetball name "Triple J".
+Under Ray's encouragement, Jerome becomes a glory hog, straining his relationship with his friends and teammates.

-While on break from the team, Jerome goes home on the day his father is also returning.
+While on break from the team, Jerome goes home on the day his father, Jerome Sr., is also returning.
 Ray wants Jerome's mother to sign a contract that would let Ray get 15% of what Jerome makes.
-Ray also books Jerome in a music video.
-They say that they will be back before his father gets back.
+Having also booked him in a music video, they say that they will be back before his father.
 In Jerome's clip, his father comes out of nowhere and takes him away.
 They get in a fight about what Jerome is doing, with Jerome disregarding his father's advice.